 About Me

+I completed my Ph.D. in Computer Science from the University of Illinois, Urbana-Champaign, where I was advised by Jugal Garg and Ruta Mehta.
 During my PhD, I interned with the Infrastructure Optimization Research (IOR) team at Google Research, and the Real Time Algorithms Team at Adobe Research.
-Before my PhD, I completed my MS in Computer Science from UIUC and undergrad from IIT Bombay.
+Before my PhD, I completed an MS in Computer Science from UIUC and BTech in Computer Science from IIT Bombay.

-I am the recepient of the Mavis Future Faculty Fellowship, the Siebel Scholarship and the IIT Bombay Academic Prize.
+I am the recepient of the Simons-Berkeley Research Fellowship, the Mavis Future Faculty Fellowship, the Siebel Scholarship and the IIT Bombay Academic Prize.

 Publications